cs-wwu/srg-elvis-public/sim/benchmarking/readme.md

 ## Notes

 There are a few issues with sub-libraries inside Python currently and causes warnings to appear about math.
 Note that these can mostly be ignored as the operations they reference are ones mostly not used.

+Additionally, running the program on smaller sims (less than 100 machines) may result in the simulation's processes closing before the program can latch onto them.
+As this tool is inteded for testing large machine counts this should be fine.